dss-extensions/dss_capi/README.md

 **Starting in version 0.9.8, we disabled the `opendsscmd.ini` creation.
 You can set the default base frequency using the environment variable DSS_BASE_FREQUENCY, or just set it in the DSS scripts (recommended).
 This also means that the initial datapath is set to the current working directory.**

 Since 2019-03-05, the `dss_capi` repository contains all the Pascal code used to build DSS C-API.
 After the 0.10.x series of releases, all Pascal code is contained in the `src/` folder.
 The `src/CAPI/` folder contains the main API code, which sits besides the general OpenDSS code.
-Although there have been extensive changes to the official OpenDSS code, the upstream/official code is kept in the branch named `opendss-official-svn` and is periodically merged -- see also the [upstream branch](https://github.com/dss-extensions/dss_capi/blob/master/docs/upstream_branch.md) document.
+Although there have been extensive changes to the official OpenDSS code, the upstream/official code is kept in the branch named `opendss-official-svn` and is periodically ported -- see also the [upstream branch](https://github.com/dss-extensions/dss_capi/blob/master/docs/upstream_branch.md) document.

 ## Recent changes

-See [the changelog](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/changelog.md) for a detailed list.
+See [the changelog](https://github.com/dss-extensions/dss_capi/blob/0.12.x/docs/changelog.md) for a detailed list.

-- **2022-02-xx / version 0.12.0: Beta versions of 0.12.0 available.
-Final 0.12.0 expected in May 2022.**
+- **2022-07-13 / version 0.12.0: Extensive updates, includes ports of the PM functions, a new/rewritten property system, new API extensions, better performance, and other features.**
 - 2021-03-09 / version 0.10.7-1: Includes a fix for some reports which presented corrupted text in version 0.10.7.
 - 2020-12-28 / version 0.10.7: Maintenance release based on on OpenDSS revision 2963.
 Includes fixes and new features from the official OpenDSS.
 [A new document describing the DSS properties](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/dss_properties.md) was added.
 - 2020-07-31 / version 0.10.6: New API extensions, and ported changes from the official OpenDSS codebase.
 Includes some bugfixes, a new extended validation error messages and new compatibility toggles.